mdolab/pygeo/paper/paper.md

 In a multidisciplinary design optimization context, aerodynamics and structural mechanics are considered and optimized simultaneously, which often provides additional benefit over optimizing only a single discipline.
 In such cases, the geometry takes on an even greater significance in ensuring that multiple disciplines have a consistent and unified geometry representation.

+pyGeo is a geometry package for aerodynamic and multidisciplinary design optimization.
+It provides some basic geometry generation capabilities, several methods for geometry parameterization, numerous geometric constraints, and some utility functions for geometry manipulation.
+The parameterizations and constraints are also differentiated to enable the use of gradient-based optimizers.

 # Features
 ## FFD